Gemma Collins: 2011–2017: The Only Way Is Essex, I'm a Celebrity...Get Me Out of Here! and Celebrity Big Brother

-On 5 January 2016, she entered the Celebrity Big Brother house to participate in the seventeenth series.
-On 2 February 2016, she became the seventh housemate to be evicted, having received the fewest votes to be saved, spending a total of 29 days in the house.
+In January 2016, she entered the Celebrity Big Brother house to participate as a housemate in the seventeenth series.
+Collins became known for her "diva outbursts" on the show, one of which saw her refuse to be locked inside a cage as part of a shopping task and proclaim to fellow housemate Darren Day that she was "claustrophobic", which would become one of her most well known memes.
+Her other notable moments in the house included gifting Tiffany Pollard a pair of Dolce & Gabbana shoes for her birthday, before taking them back, resulting in a confrontation, as well as confiding in the former that she believed she was pregnant, ultimately discovering she was not.
+Collins also struggled with being unable to maintain her hair within the house, exclaiming to Big Brother that her "hair was frazzled" and berated them for not providing heated rollers.
+She would later sacrifice the hot water in the house to receive a blow dry as part of an immunity prize.
+Collins received nine nominations from her housemates throughout the series, facing a total of three evictions, two of which she survived on days 11 and 18 respectively.
+She also won immunity from the fifth eviction after receiving a "gold mask" during the "Forgotten Theatre" task.
+Three days prior to the final, after being nominated against soap actresses Danniella Westbrook and Stephanie Davis, she became the seventh housemate to be evicted, having received the fewest votes to be saved, spending a total of 29 days in the house.
 In October 2016, Collins appeared on Sky News where she was interviewed by Kay Burley about the campaign to remove the word "Essex girl" from the Oxford English Dictionary.
 Collins described the definition, which stereotypes Essex girls as "unintelligent, promiscuous, and materialistic", as derogatory and suggested that the meaning be changed.
-The expression was removed from the Oxford Advanced Learner's Dictionary (but not the Oxford English Dictionary) following the campaign in December 2020.
+The expression was removed from the Oxford Advanced Learner's Dictionary following the campaign in December 2020.

 In January 2017, Collins took part in the second series of Sugar Free Farm, alongside five other celebrities as they attempted to live on a sugar-free diet.
 During the show she attempted fishing and despite the strict detox plan, Collins said she actually gained weight during the process.
-In June 2017, Collins returned to Big Brother, as a special guest for a shopping task, alongside fellow ex-contestants Marnie Simpson and Nicola McLean.
+In June 2017, Collins returned to Big Brother, as a special guest for a shopping task on the eighteenth civilian series, spending four days in the house alongside fellow ex-housemates Marnie Simpson and Nicola McLean.
 In October 2017, Collins presented the BBC Radio 1 Teen Award for Best TV Show to Love Island and, after announcing the winner, fell through an opening in the stage.
 The clip later went viral on social media.
 In an interview with Irish News, Collins said "the seriousness of it is, it could have been really fatal".
 After the video's widespread attention, further videos of Collins were used as memes, including scenes from her appearances on The Only Way Is Essex and Celebrity Big Brother.